Vandals cause serious flood damage at Buck O’Neil Education and Research Center in KC

 KANSAS CITY, Mo. -- The new Buck O'Neil Education and Research Center was hit by vandals Friday, causing serious damage.

 Police say around 11 a.m.
 Friday an alarm went off.
 They said someone broke into the historic, multi-purpose center and cut a water pipe on the second floor.
 It caused extensive flooding to the first floor and basement.
+See footage of the damage in the video above.

 Police believe the vandal, or vandals, broke in through a back door at the center near 18th Street and the Paseo in Kansas City’s Jazz District.